Tropical Storm Gordon brings fierce winds ahead of expected landfall over Gulf Coast, possibly as hurricane: officials

 The hurricane warning remained in effect for the area stretching from the mouth of the Pearl River in Mississippi to the Alabama-Florida border, the NHC said.
 As much as 8 inches of rain could fall in some parts of the Gulf states through late Thursday, which could trigger flash flooding in some areas.

-A storm surge warning also remained for Shell Beach, Louisiana to Dauphin Island, Alabama, the latter of which could see water levels reach between three to five feet, the NHC said.
+A storm surge warning also remained for Shell Beach, Louisiana to Dauphin Island, which could see water levels reach up to five feet, the NHC said.
 The warning indicates “a danger of life-threatening inundations, from rising water moving inland from the coastline.”

 “This is a life-threatening situation,” the update warned.
 “Persons located within these areas should take all necessary actions to protect life and property from rising water and the potential for other dangerous conditions.”

-A storm surge watch was also in place for areas located west of Shell Beach to the mouth of the Mississippi River, as well as areas east of Dauphin Island to Navarre, the NHC said.
+A storm surge watch also was in place for areas located west of Shell Beach to the mouth of the Mississippi River, as well as areas east of Dauphin Island to Navarre, the NHC said.

 President Trump on Tuesday urged residents to adhere to guidance from officials, adding that the government “stands ready to assist.”